d-cent/patterns/README.md

  - Chrome Inspect-funcion is preferable for planning changes.
 You can change parameters on the fly to see what works.
  - For mac, Textwrangler has a disk browser that makes editing multiple files intuitive.
 - Generate with scripts in core/scripts/
+- Make the changes to 'master' branch.
+You can normally 'git push' and everyone will get your changes.
+- When you want to publish your changes to the Github Pages (http://d-cent.github.io/patterns/), say:
+`git push master:gh-pages` Which means push my local master to origin's gh-pages.
+This helps us avoid the need to merge the different branches.

 ## Design Principles
 Design principles are used as basis for making design choices when developing the service.